brijeshrajbhar007/Snake_Water_Gun_game/README.md

 # Snake_Water_Gun_game

-# It is a simple but popular two person game.
+# > It is a simple but popular person vs computer game.

-# In this you need to compete with the computer.
+# > In this you need to choose one of three option in order to defeate computer.

-#In this coded simple if - else function are used.
+# > In this coded simple if - else function are used with a random function to play fair.

+# > You can run this code on VScode or pther different python compilers.

 def game(a,b):
     if a == "s":